OldManUmby/DND.SRD.Wiki/pages/16.monsters/default.md

 *Many monsters have special attacks that allow them to quickly grapple prey.
 When a monster hits with such an attack, it doesn't need to make an additional ability check to determine whether the grapple succeeds, unless the attack says otherwise.*

 *A creature grappled by the monster can use its action to try to escape.
 To do so, it must succeed on a Strength (Athletics) or Dexterity (Acrobatics) check against the escape DC in the monster's stat block.
-If no escape DC is given, assume the DC is 10 + the monster's Strength (Athletics) modifier.*
+If no escape DC is given, assume the DC is 10+the monster's Strength (Athletics) modifier.*

 ### Multiattack